Latest posts by Hailey Friedman (see all)

 There are endless applications that make webinars a perfect tool for bridging online and offline.

-One of the most intimidating parts, is just getting started.
-That’s why I put together this FREE perfect webinar marketing script.
+By the way: If you’re a marketer using webinars, you’ll want this FREE perfect webinar marketing script.
 It’s a template for you.
-Simply fill in the blanks and you’ll be ready to go in no time!
+Fill in the blanks and you’ll be ready to go in no time!

 The webinar experience, for both you and your attendees, will depend on the software you end up using.
 So make sure to choose one that is best suited to your business needs.